menukasadharuwan/noteflow-student-resource-hub/README.md

 * Add descriptions and tags
 * Contact the website administrators

-The project focuses on providing a simple and responsive interface that can be accessed from desktop, laptop, tablet, and mobile devices.
+The website is designed with a responsive interface so that users can access the system from different devices.

 ---